Certificate Chain of Trust (PHP)

 - To sign non-CA certificates, the issuer must have

-. - To sign CA-level certificates (with
+CA. - To sign CA-level certificates (with

-flags), the issuer must haveINTERMEDIATE_CA
+ROOT_CA,INTERMEDIATE_CA, orCAflags), the issuer must haveINTERMEDIATE_CA.

 Quick reference:

-Issuer flags | Sign non‑CA subject | Sign CA‑level subject |
+| Issuer flags | Sign non‑CA subject | Sign CA‑level subject |

-None | ✗ | ✗ |
+| None | ✗ | ✗ |

-CA | ✓ | ✗ |
+| CA | ✓ | ✗ |

-INTERMEDIATE_CA | ✗ | ✓ |
+| INTERMEDIATE_CA | ✗ | ✓ |

-INTERMEDIATE_CA | CA | ✓ |
+| INTERMEDIATE_CA | CA | ✓ |

 Notes: